apache/directory-fortress-core/README.md

   * WARNING messages are negative tests in action:

 ___________________________________________________________________________________
 # SECTION 9.
-Instructions to load policy data using maven fortress-load.
+Instructions to load policy data using Apache Fortress load utility.

  The Fortress Load utility is useful to create base policy configurations that need to be rerun many times in different test and production environments.
  For samples look here: [./ldap/setup](./ldap/setup).